ACTIVE CUSTOMERS

 There are SO many different drapery pleats!

-Watch our latest video to discover some of our most popular styles...
+Click the play button below to watch our latest video and discover some of our most popular styles...
 PLEATS and thank you!

-Picking the right pleat can make ALL the difference in the design for your client's home.
+Picking the right pleat style can make ALL the difference in the design for your client's home.

 While there isn't necessarily a "right" or "wrong" pleat...